Winning-Software/loom-spinner/README.md

 > #### Option: --node
 >
 > Set which version of Node to install in your container.
-Is ignored if the `--disable-node` flag is
-> passed, or if Node is disabled in your projects `spinner.yaml` file.
-Equivalent to setting
+Equivalent to setting `options.environment.node.version: x`
-> `options.environment.node.version: x` in your projects Spinner config.
+> in your projects Spinner config.

 > #### Option: --database
 >